ben-hudson/pylkh/README.md

 solver_path = '../LKH-3.0.6/LKH'
 lkh.solve(solver_path, problem=problem, max_trials=10000, runs=10)
 ```
-Output (note that values correspond to nodes, *not* node indicies):
+Output (values correspond to nodes, which are 1-indexed, _not_ node indicies, which are 0-indexed):
 ```
 [[27, 8, 14, 18, 20, 32, 22],
  [25, 28],